 All federal financial aid programs require an assessment of individual financial need.
 Need is determined by the ability of the parents, student, and/or spouse to contribute toward educational expenses.
-Students must complete the Free Application For Student Aid (FAFSA), available at the Financial Aid Office, at guidance offices at area high schools and online at www.FAFSA.ed.gov.
+Students must complete the Free Application For Federal Student Aid (FAFSA), available at the Financial Aid Office, at guidance offices at area high schools and online at www.FAFSA.ed.gov.
 Renewal of aid is not automatic; and students must reapply each year.
 Students should apply as soon as possible after January 1st for the upcoming fall semester classes.

 Federal Pell Grant